RSE-Sheffield/sssurvey/README.md

 ## Results

+If you want quick access to the results, take a [look at the report](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019/blob/master/report/Results%20of%20University%20of%20Southampton%20software%20survey%20June%202019.pdf).

-Univariate analysis can be seen in [this simple presentation](https://slides.com/simonhettrick/results-of-university-of-southampton-software-survey).
-You can also see the individual results by looking in the ```charts``` directory.
+Charts of the univariate analysis can also be seen in [this simple presentation](https://slides.com/simonhettrick/results-of-university-of-southampton-software-survey).

 ## Important points

-* Licence for the code and data can be found in the the LICENCE and DATA LICENCE files respectively.
+* Licence for the code, data, reports and charts can be found in the the LICENCE, DATA LICENCE and REPORT LICENCE files respectively.
 * The code runs on Python 3.

 ## Running the analysis